wintercms/docs/plugin-extending.md

 <a name="extending-component"></a>
 ### Extending a component

-This example will declare a new global event `rainlab.forum.topic.post` and local event called `topic.post` inside a `Topic` component.
+This example will declare a new global event `winter.forum.topic.post` and local event called `topic.post` inside a `Topic` component.
 This is carried out in the [Component class definition](components#component-class-definition).

     class Topic extends ComponentBase
     {